denzelrenner/LIFE4136-Group1-Rotation2/README.md

 NOTE: if you are using too much RAM on your machine the whole protein may be coloured white or only a few areas of your protein may be coloured by electrostatic potential.
 If that occurs close all other running applications on your device and rereun the steps, or restart your device and rereun the steps.

-Now we have everything we need to produce our images and you can run the `diploid_domain_highlight.py`  script to get your nice figures that show the protein and its electrostatic potential at 90 degree angles.
+Now we have everything we need to produce our images and you can run the `diploid_domain_highlight.py` script to get your nice figures that show the tetraploid g46214 protein with domains highlighted, coloured by hydrophobicity, and coloured by electrostatic potential at 90 degree angles.
+The images will be located in the `~/g10577_modelling_output/diploid_g10577_protein_images` directory.
 In the PyMOL commmand line you can should enter the command below:

 ```bash
 run ~/path/to/python/script/diploid_domain_highlight.py